 With further market expansion, the firm may then decide to specialize by creating an International division, organized along functional, products, or geographic lines.
 With this structure, the various foreign subsidiaries are organized under the international division, and subsidiary managers report to its head and are typically given the title Vice President, in turn, reports directly to the CEO of the corporation.
 The creation of an international division facilitates the beginning of a global strategy.
 It permits managers to allocate and coordinate resources for foreign activities under one roof, and so if enhances the firm's ability to respond, both reactively and proactively, to market opportunities.
-Some conflicts may arise among the division of the firm because more resources and management attention tend to get channeled toward the international divisions, called, respectively, IBM World Trade, Pepsi Cola International, and Gillette International.
+Some conflicts may arise among the division of the firm because more resources and management attention tend to get channeled toward the international division managers.
+Companies such as IBM, PepsiCo, and Gillette have international divisions, called, respectively, IBM World Trade, Pepsi Cola International, and Gillette International.